Manila International Auto Show: MIAS 2009: Passion for Performance

 Manila International Auto Show 2009 show was held over nearly 20,000 square meters of indoor and outdoor areas.
 MIAS welcomed more than 70,000 visitors during its April 2 to 5, 2009 run.
 They viewed 35 car brands from seven countries, including some vehicles never before seen on Philippine roads.

 Motor Image Pilipinas, the exclusive Philippine distributor of Subaru automobiles, launched the new Impreza sedan.

 MIAS continued its tradition of showcasing new products and new cars.
 Five auto brands from China unveiled their new models: the Chana Starlight Jr. (a subcompact version of the Chana Starlight); Chery QQ3, QQ1.1 AMT, QQ6, Tiggo 1.6 MT and a bullet-proof Tiggo Concept; Lifan 520; Great Wall Peri; Foton MPX.

 EVnnovations previewed its REVAi electric vehicle.
 The REVAi is a full-electric vehicle, running on lead-acid batteries.
 After an 8-hour charge from home or office 220-volt electrical outlet, the REVAi is ready to run for up to 80 kilometers, with a top speed of 80 km/h.

 MD Juan showcased its Philippine-made e-Jeepney.
 The e-Jeepney is an electrically powered, zero-emissions vehicle that provides an alternative to the noisy, uncomfortable, and smoke-belching jeeps that we often see on Philippine roads.

-The MIAS Custom Classic Car Competition held its second year, with more than sixty cars participating in a gleaming showcase of classic and custom vehicles.
-Taking the best of show was a pristine 1956 Pontiac Star Chief.

 The European Mobile Media Association (EMMA) conducted a Sound competition at the MIAS grounds.

 Mercedes-Benz showed off the all-new GLK SUV, BMW exhibited a rarely seen 6-Series convertible.
 Jeep displayed a toughened-up variant of the Wrangler.
 Jaguar introduced the new XF sedan.
 Mitsubishi previewed the new Galant and displayed the new Montero Sport 4x2 and Evolution X models.
 Honda showed off the new City.

 Several OEM and aftermarket suppliers also graced MIAS.
 Bridgestone set up a motorsports-themed pavilion.
 Yokohama showed off a classic Alfa Romeo in its area.
 Motolite celebrated its 90th anniversary with an impressive display.
 AutoPlus Sportzentrium, distributor of Motul high-performance lubricants, displayed a gaggle of super cars in its area, including a Nissan R35 GT-R paired with a tuned R34.
 Also in their booth was a Ford GT, a Shelby GT-500, and several rare Porsches.
 Tuason Racing gave a series of seminars on road safety.
 Repsol also highlighted its line of lubricants.

 Summit Media's BBC Top Gear Philippines was the event's exclusive magazine sponsor.